FalloutStudios/Axis/README.md

 Axis bot is named after the Our World's server clan named `Axis` *The reincarnation of Fallout clan*

+## Installation

+To run or self-host, the following prerequisites must be installed.

++ Node js `version >=16.6.0`

+Run `npm install` to install all dependencies then `node index.js` to run the bot.

 ## Custom script

 This is an example command script file `modules/example.js`